Beuth-Erdelt/Benchmark-Experiment-Host-Manager/TPCTC23/README.md

 	-syl 1 \
 	empty &>logs/experiment.4.2.log &
 ```

+This runs a sequence of 6 runs, each with a clean copy.
+Each run loads the TPC-H data.
+The runs have an increasing number of pods given by `nlp`.
+Each pod only loads a portion of the data.

 The parameters are
 * `aws`: we have nodegroups and components should be assigned accordingly